Skip to main content

 The foundation of truth is still the shared health-plan system itself.

-Use this page when you need the difference between plan economics, capital instruments, protocol fees, and coordination-layer assets.
+Use this page to understand the difference between plan economics, capital instruments, protocol fees, and coordination-layer assets.

-Public wording should not treat $OMEGAX, plan reserves, member rights, capital-class receipts, or claims-paying assets as interchangeable.
+Protocol coordination assets, plan reserves, member rights, capital-class receipts, and claims-paying assets are not interchangeable.

 What protocol economics are for